 We believe a ‘just culture’ is one that balances fairness, learning and accountability.
 There are different ways to embed a just culture.
 They’ll help make sure that all of the contributing factors in a person’s actions, inactions or behaviours are considered.

 Using tools and processes that promote a just culture will help you look at concerns in a way that avoids fear and blame.
 It will also help professionals and people who use services to feel confident about speaking up, knowing they’ll be supported and treated fairly.

-For example, the approach outlined in NHS Improvement’s A Just Culture Guide can be used as soon as concerns arise or when a patient safety incident suggests that there may be concerns about someone’s practice.
+For example, the approach as outlined in NHS England’s A Just Culture Guide can be used as soon as concerns arise or when a patient safety incident suggests that there may be concerns about someone’s practice.
 The just culture guide uses a series of questions to help you understand whether someone’s practice may be putting people who use services at risk.